exec-helper/source/src/plugins/docs/exec-helper-plugins-pmd.md

 # MANDATORY SETTINGS
 The configuration of the pmd plugin must contain the following settings:

+# OPTIONAL SETTINGS
+The configuration of the pmd plugin may contain the following settings:

+## patterns
+A list of _patterns_ to apply on the command line.
+See [exec-helper-config-patterns](@ref exec-helper-config-patterns)(5).

 ## exec
 The path to the pmd-run executable.
 The path can either be an absolute path or a relative path from the current working directory.
+Default: _pmd_.

 ## tool
 The pmd tool to use.
 The currently supported tools are:
   - cpd

-# OPTIONAL SETTINGS
-The configuration of the pmd plugin may contain the following settings:

-## patterns
-A list of _patterns_ to apply on the command line.
-See [exec-helper-config-patterns](@ref exec-helper-config-patterns)(5).
+Default: _cpd_

 ## language
 Specify the language PMD is analyzing.
 Check the _-language_ option of the pmd documentation for more information.
 Default: no explicit language parameter is passed.